How I Got Into a Fight with a Doctor

 Have You Ever Gotten into a Fight with a Doctor?

-– Charged you way too much for the benefit you received
+– Charged you way too much for their time

 – Picks a fight with you by rolling their eyes or shushing you